EPDM rubber is one of the most common low-slope roofing systems for homes featuring low-slope or flat roofs.

 Most homeowners can expect to pay between $7.50 and $14.50 per square foot to install a new EPDM rubber membrane on a typical flat roof.
 This translates to a total project cost range of $11,250 to $21,750 for a typical 15-squares (1,500 square feet) low-slope roof replacement.

-The cost may be higher or lower depending on the tear-off and removal cost of the existing roof, number of insulation layers, and the number of penetrations on the flat roof.
-The overall roof difficulty, accessibility, and project location will greatly impact costs.
+The total project cost can be higher or lower depending on the condition of the existing roof and the underlying deck, type and thickness of insulation, and the number of roof penetrations like chimneys and skylights.
+The overall roof difficulty, accessibility, and project location will also greatly impact costs.

 New Shingle Roof